 WHY CHOOSE THERMOFORMING (aka: Vac Forming)?

 It’s fast and cost effective.
 The main time saver is the tooling.
-Vac forming and pressure forming tooling is easier and faster to produce than production tooling.
+Vacuum forming and pressure forming tooling is easier and faster to produce than production tooling.
 Reduction in tooling time equals final parts in your hands several weeks before production parts.
 These faster, less expensive tools also allow for design modification at far less cost than modifying or creating a new production tool.
 The thermoforming process is an ideal method for design testing of custom prototypes and low volume production for marketing campaigns of products well before production parts are finalized.

 - Cost effective